adedomin/csc341-project/gym.md

 class_name  VARCHAR(25) PK         The class that is being taught.

 time        TIME        n/a        The time this class is taught at.

+days        CHAR(7)     n/a        string of days the class is taught
+                                   on. e.g. for every day of the week: mtwrf (r = thursday)
 ----------- ----------- ---------- -----------------------------------

 : Class entity